 Use IRS tax forms Schedule D and Form 8948 to calculate short-term vs. long-term gains or losses on a tax return.
 First, use capital losses to offset gains of the same type and find your net gain or loss.
-This means you subtract the total of your short-term losses from your total short-term capital gains to find your net short-term gain or loss.
-Do the same for your long-term gains and losses.
+Start by subtracting the total of your short-term losses from your total short-term capital gains to find your net short-term gain or loss.
+Next, offset your long-term gains and losses.
 The benefit of reducing short-term gains first is that they are treated as ordinary taxable income.

 When you have a net long-term capital loss, you can use it to offset a net short-term capital gain by subtracting the loss from the gain.
 For example, if you have a net long-term loss of $15,000 and a net short-term gain of $10,000, you can use $10,000 of the long-term loss to offset the short-term gain.
 This works in the opposite direction as well.
-That is, you have to use a net short-term loss to offset a net long-term gain.
+That is, you have to use a net short-term capital loss to offset net long-term capital gains.

-Suppose you use a net long-term loss to offset all of your short-term gain and have $5,000 net loss still left over.
+Suppose you use a net long-term loss to offset all of your short-term gains and have a $5,000 net excess loss still left over.
 You may use up to $3,000 to offset other income toward your same-year tax bill.
-In this example, that still leaves $2,000 of net loss that you can’t use to offset anything, meaning you can’t use it as a tax deduction for the current year.
+In this example, that still leaves $2,000 of net loss that you can’t use to offset anything, meaning you can’t use it as a tax deduction for the current tax year.
 However, any leftover capital losses, either short-term or long-term can still provide a tax benefit.
 They can be used as a capital loss carryover to future years and used to offset future income.